compgenomicslab/TreeProfiler/README.md

 Properties' layout arguments:
   Prop layout parameters

-  --binary_layout BINARYLAYOUT
+  --binary_layout BINARY_LAYOUT
-                        <col1,col2> names, column index or index range of columns which
+                        <col1,col2> names, column index or index range of columns which need to be
-                        need to be plot as binary_layout --revbinary_layout REVBINARYLAYOUT
+                        plot as binary_layout
+  --revbinary_layout REVBINARY_LAYOUT
-                        <col1,col2> names, column index or index range of columns which
+                        <col1,col2> names, column index or index range of columns which need to be
-                        need to be plot as revbinary_layout --colorbranch_layout COLORBRANCHLAYOUT
+                        plot as revbinary_layout
+  --colorbranch_layout COLORBRANCH_LAYOUT
-                        <col1,col2> names, column index or index range of columns which
+                        <col1,col2> names, column index or index range of columns which need to be
-                        need to be plot as Textlayouts --label_layout LABELLAYOUT
+                        plot as Textlayouts
+  --label_layout LABEL_LAYOUT
-                        <col1,col2> names, column index or index range of columns which
+                        <col1,col2> names, column index or index range of columns which need to be
-                        need to be plot as label_layout --rectangular_layout RECTANGULARLAYOUT
+                        plot as label_layout
+  --rectangular_layout RECTANGULAR_LAYOUT
-                        <col1,col2> names, column index or index range of columns which
+                        <col1,col2> names, column index or index range of columns which need to be
-                        need to be plot as rectangular_layout --heatmap_layout HEATMAPLAYOUT
+                        plot as rectangular_layout
+  --heatmap_layout HEATMAP_LAYOUT
-                        <col1,col2> names, column index or index range of columns which
+                        <col1,col2> names, column index or index range of columns which need to be
-                        need to be read as heatmap_layout --barplot_layout BARPLOTLAYOUT
+                        read as heatmap_layout
+  --barplot_layout BARPLOT_LAYOUT
-                        <col1,col2> names, column index or index range of columns which
+                        <col1,col2> names, column index or index range of columns which need to be
+                        read as barplot_layouts
+  --taxonclade_layout   activate taxonclade_layout
+  --taxonrectangular_layout
+                        activate taxonrectangular_layout
+  --emapper_layout      activate emapper_layout
+  --domain_layout       activate domain_layout
+  --alignment_layout    provide alignment file as fasta format --profiling_layout PROFILING_LAYOUT
+                        <col1,col2> names, column index which need to be plot as profiling_layout
+                        for categorical columns
+  --multi_profiling_layout MULTI_PROFILING_LAYOUT
+                        <col1,col2> names, column index which need to be plot as
+                        multi_profiling_layout for multiple values column --numerical_profiling_layout NUMERICAL_PROFILING_LAYOUT
-                        need to be read as barplot_layouts --taxon_layout         activate taxon_layout
+                        <col1,col2> names, column index which need to be plot as
+                        numerical_profiling_layout for numerical values column

 Output arguments:
   Output parameters